 Wrongful death lawsuits have an incredible amount of work that needs to be done before even deciding to move forward and pursue compensation from the at fault party.
 The lawyers involved with the case need to gather all kinds of evidence, speak to any witnesses and evaluate these findings along with many others.
 Only after your attorney has done all these things can they make a decision on whether they think you have a case that can be proven in court and accepted by a jury of your peers.

-This means learning about every little detail of the case, including: what events led to the fatality, who was responsible for the wrongful doings, can it be proven that it was their fault, was there any safety procedures that were potentially overlooked that had a role in the outcome, was the damage and costs associated with the death worth enough to cover the costs of taking on the case and still receiving a payout?
+This means learning about every little detail of the case, including: what is a wrongful death lawsuit, what events led to the fatality, who was responsible for the wrongful doings, can it be proven that it was their fault, was there any safety procedures that were potentially overlooked that had a role in the outcome, was the damage and costs associated with the death worth enough to cover the costs of taking on the case and still receiving a payout and who gets the money in a wrongful death lawsuit?
 There are numerous other factors that we have to consider before taking on a wrongful death lawsuit, but this is just a quick list of what you should be prepared to speak about with your attorney when you decide to pursue your case.

 Motor Vehicle Incidents: Motor vehicle accidents occur everyday on the roads in Colorado and some can be exceptionally lethal.
 T-bone collisions make up a large percentage of the deaths that come from motor vehicle accidents.
 Motorcycle deaths are also very common as the riders don’t have a vehicle surrounding them to protect them from harm.